HeLiangHIT/raft/README.rst

 See `ticketd <https://github.com/willemt/ticketd>`_ for real life use of this library.

 Networking is out of scope for this project.
 The implementor will need to do all the plumbing.
+The library doesn't assume a network layer with ordering or duplicate detection.
+This means you could use UDP for transmission.

 There are no dependencies, however https://github.com/willemt/linked-List-queue is required for testing.